Surprising Ways You’re Wasting Money on Your Car

 Agreeing to tune-ups

 “Cars haven’t needed tune-ups in 20 years,” says Perricone.
 Older cars needed tune-ups every 30,000 to 50,000 kilometres.
 Now, computers, the brains that operate modern cars, have erased the need for such tune-ups.
 Before you agree to one, find out the specifics of what will be done.
-Changing spark plugs and oil filters are routine maintenance steps that may be classified as “tune-ups” when they really shouldn’t be.
-(Check out our DIY guide for changing spark plugs in your own garage.)
+Changing oil filters and spark plugs are routine maintenance steps that may be classified as “tune-ups” when they really shouldn’t be.
 So ask questions—and check your owners’ manual.
 Remember, older cars are the ones that may need more traditional “tune-ups.”

 Getting a lube job